tuxtor/the-j/src/jbake/content/blog/2015/2015-11-12-Java-Essentials-Book-Review.md

 ============
 **I received this book as a part of the now dead O'Reilly users group program**.
 When I asked for this book I was specially interested due comments from my development peers . . . and most importantly because I was in the middle of a Software Architecture definition.

 I'm writing this review after 7 months of using it on daily basis, basically because our development stack is composed by AngularJS on the front-end and JavaEE 7 on the back-end (with a huge bias to the Hat company).
-At the office we have an small books collection (because IT books are pretty dead after five years), and **Aurun's book is our prefered book** for the "Java EE 7 rescue kit".
+At the office we have a small books collection (because IT books are pretty dead after five years), and **Aurun's book is our prefered book** for the "Java EE 7 rescue kit".

 If I have to choose **two adjectives for this book I must say "quick and versatile"**, this book deserves all of its fame because it has the balance between a good reference book and a user friendly introductory book, most of the IT books don't achieve it.